 '''

 setup:

-- !Alpine v3.3
+- !Ubuntu xenial

 - !GemSettings

+'''

+'''

 install_ruby: false

 gem_exe: /usr/bin/gem

 '''

-Warning: Ruby support is recently added to the vagga some things may change as we gain experience with the tool.
+Warning: Ruby/Gem support was recently added to vagga, some things may change as we gain experience with the tool.

 Dependent Containers

 Sometimes you want to build on top of another container.
 For example, container for running tests might be based on production container, but it might add some test utils.
 Use !Container command for that: